 If your companion is interested in history, get them a Civil War book.
 Alternatively, offer to take the kids out for ice cream after school so your partner, who works from home, may take a break and play a video game for a few minutes.

 Consider others and give back.
-If you both enjoy animals, you may both volunteer at an animal shelter.
+If you both enjoy animals, you may volunteer at an animal shelter.
 Or call out to see if you can collaborate on a Habitat for Humanity house.

 #5.
 Give your partner hugs